 Let’s start with nutrition.
-If you’re determined to eat healthier in 2017, you can’t go wrong with the black-eyed pea.
+If you’re determined to eat healthier in the New Year, you can’t go wrong with the black-eyed pea.
 Also known as the cowpea, the black-eyed pea is an excellent source of iron, potassium and soluble fiber; it also provides a healthy dose of low fat, plant-based protein.
 A one-cup serving contains 12 grams of fiber, 14 grams of protein and only 1 gram of fat.

 The budget-friendly pea, which is named for its distinctive black spot, can be used in everything from soups to salads to party dips.

 - 1 pound lean ground beef

 - 2 medium carrots, diced